 By Irina Papkova

-Irina Papkova is a Research Fellow at Georgetown University’s Berkeley Center For Religion, Peace and World Affairs.
-She received her Ph.D. from Georgetown University and has previously taught at Georgetown and George Washington Universities.
+Irina Papkova is Assistant Professor of International Relations and European Studies at Central European University.
+She received her Ph.D. from the Government Department of Georgetown University and has previously taught at Georgetown and George Washington Universities.
 Her book, “The Orthodox Church and Russian Politics,” was published by Oxford University Press and Woodrow Wilson Center Press in 2011.
-Irina’s current research includes Lebanese politics and the Secular Lebanon movement.
-She is a regular contributor to The Revealer.